adamheins/j/README.md

 ## Install

-To install, first clone the repo:
+To install, run the following commands.
+The `install.zsh` script installs j's data files to `~/.j`.
+To change this, export `$J_DIR` before running the install script.
 ```
-git clone git@github.com:adamheins/j.git
+git clone git@github.com:adamheins/j.git /path/to/j
+cd /path/to/j
+./install.zsh
 ```

-Run the install script to create and setup the `$J_DIR`.
-Finally, source `j.zsh` by adding something like
+Then source `j.zsh` by adding something like
 ```
-source /path/to/j.zsh
+source /path/to/j/j.zsh
 ```
 to your `.zshrc`.